NodeX-AR/CS-Project/README.md

 If not go back to some AI and fix the problem in connectivity
 Because this code here is error free.

-**This project is proprietary and confidential.
+**This project is proprietary.
 See the LICENSE file for full details.**
 ----------------------------------------------------------------------------------------